galaxyproject/galaxy-hub/src/news/2019-08-galaxy-update/index.md

 # Publications

-**178 new publications** referencing, using, extending, and implementing Galaxy were added to the [Galaxy Publication Library](https://www.zotero.org/groups/galaxy) in the last month.
+**178 new publications** referencing, using, extending, and implementing Galaxy were added to the [Galaxy Publication Library](https://www.zotero.org/groups/galaxy) in the last month, pushing the total number of publications past 8,000.

 There were 5 *[Galactic](https://www.zotero.org/groups/1732893/galaxy/items/order/dateAdded/sort/desc/tag/%2BGalactic)* and *[Stellar](https://www.zotero.org/groups/1732893/galaxy/items/order/dateAdded/sort/desc/tag/%2BStellar)* publications added, and 4 of them are open access: